mekinnii/fid/README.md

+# fid
-# This Repo is for DIG2500 Fundamentals of Design
+This Repo is for DIG2500 Fundamentals of Design